Tommertom/coderBOT/docs/business-pitch.md

 **VibeShip transforms Telegram into your personal, AI-powered development terminal.**

-Using your personal coderBOT (your automated coding assistant), you get instant access to your full development environment, complete with GitHub Copilot, Claude CLI, Cursor CLI, or any command-line tool - directly from your phone, anywhere in the world.
+Using your personal coderBOT (your automated coding assistant), you get instant access to your full development environment, complete with GitHub Copilot CLI, Claude AI, Google Gemini, Cursor CLI, or any command-line tool - directly from your phone, anywhere in the world.

 ## Why VibeShip is a Game-Changer